learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 - Use Postman to mimic frontend responses
 - Practice the client/server request/response cycle

+## Setup

+This is a code along lesson.
+Please fork and clone this lesson down to your computer so that you can follow along with the reading.

 ## Introduction

 In typical full-stack applications, a frontend (the client) and a backend (the server) work together.

 The frontend initiates communication, often either asking for data or sending some data to be stored.
 The backend is actively listening for these requests, and when one is received, it will do some work for us and send a response back.

 This response may include requested data, or it could include a confirmation that data was stored.
 This request/response cycle is a critical piece of web development and the backbone of most modern websites.

-In the next lessons, we'll start to explore the first half of this request/response cycle — initiating requests from the frontend.
-Before we start practicing in JavaScript, though, it would be helpful if we could explore how this cycle works.
+In the upcoming lessons, we'll start to explore the first half of this request/response cycle — initiating requests from the frontend.
+Before we start practicing in JavaScript, though, we need to explore how this cycle works.

 Luckily, we have some tools that can mimic both frontend requests and backend responses.
 For the frontend, we have [Postman][postman], an app that can be used to build requests without writing code.
 For the backend, we have [JSON Server][json server], a Node application that mimics the behavior of a full backend server.

 Combined, we can practice sending requests from Postman to the JSON server and see how the server responds.